SvSchmidt/linqjs/README.md

  \* Not an original method of System.Linq but pretty awesome though

 - #### Including all possible methods/overloads:
  Our test cases include original examples taken from the System.Linq documentation, tending to support every edge case Linq does.
 For example, `GroupBy` allows you to use six different signatures.

 - #### Lazy-evaluation
   Most methods of C# Linq are lazy-evaluated and so are these methods in linq.js.
+  In general all methods are as lazy as possible, meaning: Elements will only be evaluated if they are actually used somewhere.
+  Elements are accessed (and therefore evaluated) under following conditions:
+  - element values are returned (by e.g. `first`),
+  - non-lazy collections like arrays or dictionaries are generated (by e.g. `toArray`),
+  - json serialization of collections is performed,
+  - `reverse` is used (sadly it has to evaluate the collection),
+  - ordering is performed (the moment the first value is accessed from the ordered collection).

   For getting a idea of what that means and why it's useful, have a look at the example

   ```js
   const numbers = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15]